friendly-bits/shell-scheduler/REFERENCE.md

 ### Automatic parameters (`SCHED_AUTO_PARAMS`)

 If you want to make job-specific parameters immediately available to each job, you can set the environment variable `SCHED_AUTO_PARAMS` to `1`.
-Then every job-specific parameter you have set via `job_set_params` will be fetched and exported when initializing each job, and so will be immediately available to the job — including if the job is implemented as an external command (rather than as a shell function).
+Then every job-specific parameter you have set via `job_set_params` will be fetched and exported when initializing each job, and so will be immediately available to the job, including if the job is implemented as an external command (rather than as a shell function).
 Note that in that case, you should not declare the variable as local and not reset its value in the **job execution callback**, because the value is assigned outside of the function implementing the callback.

 Example with `SCHED_AUTO_PARAMS=1`: